0xcregis/easynode/cmd/store/README.md

 - data.txs.value

-  what was transferred and how much was transferred，it has different values, affected by token_type It is the transaction amount, if token_type=-1 or 20. it is tokenId ,if token_type=721. it may be tokenId and amount,if  token_type=1155
+  what was transferred and how much was transferred，it has different values, affected by tokenType It is the transaction amount, if tokenType=-1 or 20. it is tokenId ,if tokenType=721. it may be tokenId and amount,if  tokenType=1155

 - data.txs.tokenType